 For tactical questions, short surveys managed daily are best.
 But if your interests are strategic, you’ll need more in-depth surveys that incorporate other methods such as customer interviews and employee surveys.

 Think through tactical versus strategic upfront, because with a strategic survey you’ll need to ensure your platform accommodates rich dynamic logic.
-If it doesn’t, your survey will get cumbersome and long.
-In addition, you’ll need to think through the methods you’ll use alongside your survey for teasing out your unknowns.
+If it doesn’t, your survey will get cumbersome and way too long.

 DIY Customer Surveys: 9 Areas to Discuss